cloudrhinoltd/redis-proxy/README.md

 2. **Commercial License**:
    - For commercial use cases that exceed 5 concurrent client connections, a separate commercial license is required.
-   - Please contact Dmitry Kryuchkov at **kryuchkov@hotmail.com** to discuss commercial licensing options.
+   - Please contact Cloud Rhino Pty Ltd at **cloudrhinoltd@gmail.com** to discuss commercial licensing options.

 ### Summary of Terms